 (b) the artistic, literary, scientific, educational, or other merits of the material;

 (c) the degree of public acceptance of the material in the community;

 (d) the appeal to prurient interest or absence of that appeal in advertising or other promotion of the material; or

 (e) the purpose of the author, creator, publisher, or disseminator.

 (4) A person convicted of obscenity shall be fined at least $500 but not more than $1,000 or be imprisoned in the county jail for a term not to exceed 6 months, or both.

-(5) Cities, towns, or counties may adopt ordinances or resolutions that are more restrictive as to obscenity than the provisions of 45-8-206 and this section.
+(5) Cities, towns, counties, or school districts may adopt ordinances, resolutions, or policies that are more restrictive as to obscenity than the provisions of this section.